sovrynn/ecdo/1-EVIDENCE/earth-geo-state/climate/README.md

 ## Western Mediterranean hydro-climatic consequences of Holocene ice-rafted debris (Bond) events (hard copy here)

+A single Lake Sidi core in Western Mediterranean, North Africa, O18 analysis.

 ![](img/ice-rafting-climate.png)

+"Major peaks in the Early to Middle Holocene Sidi Ali δ 18 O curve coincide with maxima in the ice-rafted debris record (orange bars in Fig. 3).
+This is particularly evident at 11.4, 10.2, 9.3, 8.2 and 6.0 ka cal BP."

 ## Volcanic Winter of 536